The Ultimate Guide to Social Media Marketing for Insurance Agents

 On LinkedIn, look for people known as high-level networkers (HLN).
-These people have around 500 connections and are typically decision makers, executives, media or thought leaders in your industry.
+These people are typically decision makers, executives, media or thought leaders in your industry.

 If you want to connect with a HLN but don’t know them personally or professionally, don’t let that deter you from reaching out to them.
 Send them an invite to connect and share with them why you want to connect.
 Let this person know how you can help them, not how they can help you.

-Outside of HLNs, pay attention to your target market connections, or the consumers that may be interested in your product or service.
-This type of user is interested in chatting and learning information by posting their questions online.
-These people are seeking you out in hopes of finding answers to their inquiries.
+Outside of HLNs, pay attention to your target market connections, or the consumers who may be interested in your product or service.
+This type of user is interested in chatting and learning information by asking questions.
+These people will seek you out in hopes of finding answers to their inquiries.
 Joining different groups is key to finding these people.

 Using LinkedIn to Grow Your Business